Contact us for career advice by clicking on the tabs below.

 Emily: Yep!
 Thanks.

 Clinton: Donna Lindqvist has worked at Stoke Vets as a vet nurse for five years.
-This veterinary practise mainly deal with domestic pets, mostly dogs and cats.
+This veterinary practice mainly deal with domestic pets, mostly dogs and cats.

 Donna: Basically, vets cut, and we do everything in between.